 Declare All Practice Areas Accurately

-Ensure your insurer knows about all areas of law you practise in.
-Adding a new practice area - particularly conveyancing, commercial, or securities law - can change your risk profile significantly.
-Failing to disclose practice areas can void your cover.
+Make sure your insurer has a complete picture of every area of law you practise in.
+Adding conveyancing, commercial, or securities work can shift your risk profile significantly.
+Failing to disclose practice areas can void your cover when you need it most.

 5